onetep-devel/tutorials/source/T14_DFTB.rst

 We have implemented the GFN0 method within ONETEP.
 Here we include D2 dispersion correction [Grimme2006]_ instead of D4 [Caldeweyher2019]_.
 The standard ensemble-DFT subroutines are used for diagonalization and calculation of electronic energies and forces.
-The parameter files are available in [utils-devel]_.

 Keywords
 ========